WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 3. New Side Window Arches were installed.

-4. New Radiator lines were scribed in.
+4. New Grill lines were scribed in.

-5. Hole cut in Roof and window support was added.
+5. Hole cut in roof and window support was added.

 6. Body was cleaned up, and we have a new Master Model Body.